She sti

 10. Moisturize.

-12. Take a zillion pictures and don't delete any of them.
+11. Stick with your gut...other than the final resting place for your beer, it has a helpful purpose.12.
+Take a zillion pictures and don't delete any of them.
 Someday when our faces are unrecognizably wrinkly and we're covered in spider veins, we'll consider that photo from 2015 with the accidental double chin something to show off to the great grandkids.

 13. Kanye is a terrible person.
 But adopt Kanye's I'm-the-shit attitude.
 Dial it back to a strong 3, and you'll for sure make a decent rap album without pissing off everyone you know.